 As a Registered Nurse who worked in Labor and Delivery/Postpartum for 10 years, I was naturally fascinated with the event.
 Her second delivery was faster, as is to be expected for subsequent deliveries.
 However, it was so fast, it makes me think she must have also labored at home.

-For such a short stay on the Labor Ward, the Duke and Duchess received a discount on the costs of their hospital stay.
-I was delighted that Kate specifically requested the same midwife who delivered Prince George, Jacqui Dunkley-Bent, a Professor of Midwifery.
+For such a short stay on the Labor Ward, the Duke and Duchess of Cambridge received a discount on the costs of their hospital stay.
+I was delighted that Catherine specifically requested the same midwife who delivered Prince George, Jacqui Dunkley-Bent, a Professor of Midwifery.

 According to The Telegraph, Professor Dunkley-Bent and fellow midwife Arona Ahmed spent the most time with the Duchess during her labor process.
 Of course, physicians were standing by should anything go awry that required a quick move into the operating room for a cesarean delivery.